|Nutritional Guidelines (per serving)|

 - 1/2 cup pecans (chopped)

 - 1/2 cup semisweet chocolate chips

-In a mixing bowl with an electric mixer, beat the butter until smooth and creamy; add the granulated and brown sugars and continue to beat until light in color and fluffy.
+In a mixing bowl with an electric mixer, beat the butter until smooth and creamy; add the granulated and brown sugars and continue to beat for about 2 to 3 minutes, or until light in color and fluffy.
 Add the egg and vanilla and continue to beat until well blended.

-If desired, chill the dough in the refrigerator for about 10 minutes.
+If desired, chill the dough in the refrigerator for a few hours or overnight.

-Drop the batter onto the prepared baking sheet from a teaspoon, leaving about 2 inches between cookies.
-Bake for about 10 minutes.
+Drop the batter onto the prepared baking sheet from a teaspoon or small cookie scoop leaving about 2 inches between cookies.

 - Butter makes soft and flavorful cookies, but because of the milk and water content in butter, the cookies will be somewhat flatter than those made with shortening.
 For the best results, chill the dough before you bake the cookies.